 To create a Loggly Alert, go to the Alert tab and click on Add New.
 Fill in the required information.
 In the Then section, select the Send to an Endpoint checkbox and select your Slack Incoming Webhook Endpoint from the drop-down list.
 Click Save to create the alert.

-4. Verify that Your Alerts are Reaching Loggly
+5. Verify that Your Alerts are Reaching to your Slack Channel

 To test your newly created alert, generate some logs that will trigger your alert.
 Wait a few minutes for the alert to run, then check your Slack channel for the messages.
 Here is an example showing what it will look like.